rotimi-dev/aws-bootcamp-cruddur-2023/journal/week0.md

 Other required tasks were:
+- I also used MFA to secure all accounts.
 - I also created admin user and generated AWS access keys and Secret access keys for use on the CLI.
 - I created cloud billing alarms and set up a $5 budget with alarm at 80% expenditure on root at first then on admin account thereafter.
 - I added tags to be able to associate which processes with which processes.
 This [link](https://cloudacademy.com/blog/aws-tags-important/) gives better explanation.